Radiation Therapy Technologist Jobs in USA with Visa Sponsorship

 Do radiation therapy technologists qualify for H-1B visa sponsorship?

-Yes, radiation therapy technologist positions typically qualify for H-1B sponsorship as specialty occupations.
+Yes, radiation therapy technologist positions typically qualify for H-1B visa sponsorship as specialty occupations.
 The role requires specialized medical education (associate degree minimum) and professional certification, meeting USCIS requirements.
 Healthcare employers regularly sponsor these positions due to technologist shortages.

 What degree requirements do employers expect for visa sponsorship?